srabraham/strava-oauth-helper/README.md

 # strava-oauth-helper

-A package that helps in doing local OAuth2 setup for Golang clients for Strava's API.
+A package that helps in doing local OAuth2 setup for Golang clients of Strava's API.

 Much of the code is borrowed from Google's example Go OAuth2 code.
-It's nice because it saves your OAuth2 tokens locally for future runs.
+I like that code because it saves your OAuth2 tokens locally for future runs.

-This may be of use if you just want to use the Strava APIs to interact with your own profile, since this just runs a local server to do the OAuth2 callback workflow.
+This package may be useful if you just want to use the Strava APIs to interact with your own profile, since this just runs a local server to do the OAuth2 callback workflow.

-e.g.
+Here's an example program that uses this package:

 ```golang
 package main